 Sacramento County employees are generally members of the Sacramento County Employees’ Retirement System (SCERS).
-If a member becomes injured or ill, whether on the job or otherwise, they may be eligible for Disability Retirement through SCERS if the condition prevents them from performing the duties of their position.
-Members who are also eligible to retire for service at the time they consider applying for Disability Retirement are encouraged to compare and evaluate the economic result of each benefit alternative.
+If a member becomes injured or ill, whether on the job or otherwise, and the condition prevents them from performing the duties of their position, they may be eligible for Disability Retirement through SCERS.

 To make a claim for this benefit, you must file a Disability Retirement application with SCERS.
 You will need supporting documents from the physician(s) treating the condition(s) you claim are disabling.

 There are two types of Disability Retirement benefits:

 1. Service-Connected Disability Retirement applies when you have a permanent incapacitation from performing the duties of your position resulting from an injury or illness that arises out of and in the course of your employment and the employment substantially contributes to the incapacity.
 You do not have to be vested to apply for a Service-Connected Disability Retirement.

 2. Nonservice-Connected Disability Retirement applies when you have a permanent incapacitation from performing the duties of the position resulting from an injury or illness that does NOT arise out of and in the course of the employment nor did the employment substantially contribute to the incapacity.
 You must be Vested (have five (5) or more years of full-time Service Credit with SCERS or in total when combined with the service under a Reciprocal System) to apply for a Nonservice Connected Disability Retirement.

 To qualify for Disability Retirement, one must: